-Technical Report CS-00-03

-Utilizing Association Rules for Identification of Possible Errors in Data Sets1 jmaletic@memphis.edu, amarcus@memphis.edu
+Technical Report CS-00-04 Utilizing Association Rules for the Identification of Errors in Data

+Andrian Marcus

-Andrian Marcus Jonathan I. Maletic2
+Jonathan I. Maletic

-Division of Computer Science The Department of Mathematical Sciences The University of Memphis Campus Box 526429 Memphis, TN 38152
+Division of Computer Science

+The Department of Mathematical Sciences

+The University of Memphis

+Campus Box 526429

+Memphis, TN 38152

+amarcus@memphis.edu, jmaletic@memphis.edu

 Abstract: The paper analyzes the application of association rules to the problem of data cleansing and automatically identifying potential errors in data sets.
 Association rules are a fundamental class of patterns that exist in data.
 These patterns have been widely utilized (e.g., market basket analysis) and extensive studies exist to find efficient association rule mining algorithms.
 Special attention is given in literature to the extension of binary association rules (e.g., ratio, quantitative, generalized, multiple-level, constrained-based, distance-based, composite association rules).
 A new extension of the boolean association rules, ordinal association rules, that incorporates ordinal relationships among data items, is introduced.
+These rules are used to identify outliers in data.
 An algorithm that finds these rules and identifies potential errors in data is proposed.
 A prototype tool is described and the results of applying it to a real-world data set are given.
-The tool is designed to be domain independent and constitutes the first part in a proposed framework for automated data cleansing.
+The tool is designed to use as little domain knowledge as possible and constitutes the first part in a proposed framework for automated data cleansing.
 Other approaches to data cleansing are described and compared.

-1 This research is supported in part by a grant from the Office of Naval Research.
+&lt;sup>1 This research is supported in part by a grant from the Office of Naval Research.

-2 Contact Author
+&lt;sup>2 Contact Author